-Museum tours are offered daily by appointment at 11 a.m., 1 p.m., and 3 p.m.
-Other experiences available at the winery include a "Be the Count" wine-blending experience, private tastings, barrel tastings, winery tours, and beautiful picnic areas.
+Museum tours are offered by appointment several times daily.
+Other experiences available at the winery include a "Be the Count" wine-blending experience, private tastings, barrel tastings, winery tours, an innovative wine and music pairing, and beautiful picnic areas.
 Please call ahead to make a reservation: 800-926-1266.

 And there's lots more of historic significance to see and do in the area.
 Count Haraszthy's legacy is also on display at Bartholomew Park Winery, (1000 Vineyard Lane, at the end of Castle Road, Sonoma, 707-935-9511), on property adjacent to the Buena Vista.